 - 2D similarity analysis was performed against known peptidomimetic inhibitors and scaffolds with the Tanimoto index ≥ 0.8

 - 3D shape screening was carried out with Pharmacophore Types volume scoring against more than 1 million conformers generated from the Life Chemicals HTS Compound Collection.
 The screening was based on 3D structures of alpha-helices and beta-turns (type I and II), obtained with quantum mechanics calculations

 - Pharmacophore screening included pharmacophore model construction based on 3D structures of β-turns (type I and II) obtained with quantum mechanics calculations.
 The model contained specific exclusion volume constraint and donor/acceptor atom positions to allow hydrogen bond formation in β-turn mimetics (Fig. 2)

 - Complex substructure search involved search queries constructed on the basis of α-helix and β-turn peptidomimetic scaffolds from literature, such as various bicyclic, spiro, macrocyclic, pyrrolidine, terphenyl, oligobenzamide, anthracene, and other scaffolds (Fig. 3)

-Fig 1.
+Figure 2.
 Compound F1885-0329 aligned against pharmacophore sites.
-An example of pharmacophore search based on β-turn structure.
+An example of a pharmacophore search based on the β-turn structure.

 Figure 3.
 Some representative scaffolds used for the construction of the search queries.